nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: webp migration script sending wrong nonce variable
 * fixed: wp-cli help text was not being parsed properly
 * updated: bundled cwebp to version 0.6.0
-* updated: bundled pngquant to verision 2.9.1 (2.8.1 for Windows)
+* updated: bundled pngquant to version 2.9.1 (2.8.1 for Windows)
 * deprecated: cwebp will not be updated for Mac OS X 10.9 past 0.5.1
 * obsoleted: FreeBSD 9 and CentOS 5 are "End of Life" and will no longer be tested